 The first week of June marked the 15th Annual Junior Kindergarten Art Show for Ms. Gaudynski and her young scholars.
 Using works of art from the Milwaukee Art Museum and neighboring museums as inspiration, students learn about the artist, artwork, and art genres.

 It’s not unusual to see the work of an engineer at an art museum—especially here in Milwaukee.
 From the first step under the stunning Brise Soleil in the Quadracci Pavilion of the Milwaukee Art Museum, it becomes clear that an incredible mind must have devised this unique building.
 But what you may not know is that inside this engineering marvel, there is artwork by another artist with an engineering background: Jim Campbell’s Taxi Ride to Sarah’s Studio.

 Picture this: Fall semester, high school years.
 You eagerly await your first art assignment, hoping to be given the added bonus of self-expression.
 A few weeks pass and you hand in your artwork, hoping it might be considered by your teacher for submission to the Scholastic Art Awards jurying process.
 Fast forward a few months–the jurying has been completed and… Congratulations!
 Your piece has been given a Gold Key award.
 You mark the Awards Ceremony date on your calendar, where your artwork will be on display at the Milwaukee Art Museum, and then… you wait.

 The Chipstone Foundation’s previous post introduced you to Temple Burling, our resident biophysicist.
 This post continues his story as he recounts his experience with a blue and white teabowl in Chipstone’s collection.
-At the end of my last post, I … Continue reading